Monica Juma

-Monica Kathina Juma (born 26 September 1963) is a Kenyan diplomat who currently serves as National Security Advisor to President William Ruto.
+Monica Kathina Juma (born 26 September 1963) is a Kenyan diplomat who currently serves as Executive Director at the UNODC and director general of the United Nations Office at Vienna.
+She has previously served as National Security Advisor to President William Ruto.
 She previously served as the Cabinet Secretary for Defence in the cabinet of President Uhuru Kenyatta.

 Early life and education

-Juma studied at the University of Nairobi for her Bachelors of Arts in Government & Public Administration and Masters of Arts in Government & Public Administration and University of Oxford, Certificate in Refugee Studies and where she also attained her Doctorate of Philosophy in Politics.
+Juma studied at the University of Nairobi for her Bachelors of Arts in Government and Public Administration and Masters of Arts in Government and Public Administration and University of Oxford, Certificate in Refugee Studies and where she also attained her Doctorate of Philosophy in Politics.

 Diplomatic career

 Juma has a long career in the diplomatic service, having served as Kenya's concurrent ambassador to Ethiopia, Djibouti, the African Union, the Inter-Governmental Authority on Development and the United Nations Economic Commission for Africa, based out of Addis Ababa.
 On 27 June 2013, she was sworn in as the Principal Secretary, in the Kenya Ministry of Defence, serving in that capacity until she was moved to the Kenya Ministry of the Interior, as Principal Secretary.